oitsjustjose/DMSM/flags.md

 ### use_native_transport | Type: `bool` | Default: `true`

-Control over optimized packet sending/receiving on Linux
+Control over optimized packet sending/receiving on Linux.
+Can be changed at any time via `server.properties`.

 ### view_distance | Type: `int` | Default: `10`